December 26, 2007

 The article provides further entertainment at the expense of South Korea's image with this sparkling exchange between a Boot Camp instructor and an internets addicted waif-boy.

-“Do you have anything to tell your mother?” the drill instructor shouted from below.
+I have no doubt that some major network is already turning this into a reality television show.“Do you have anything to tell your mother?” the drill instructor shouted from below.

 “No!” he yelled back.